MohamedElshafei66/WeatherGo/README.md

 - **Weather Forecast**:
   - Provides an AI-powered recommendation on whether it is safe to go out based on the weather conditions.
-  -The prediction feature is accessible from the home screen.

 ---